Minty-Crisp/AUXL/README.md

 # AUXL : A-Frame UX Library :palm_tree:

-## Web XR Scenario, Object Generator Engine & Unified Controller System
+## Web XR Scenario, Object Generator Engine & Universal Controller System

 Built specifically for use with [A-Frame](https://github.com/aframevr/).
 Essentially, AUXL provides a variety of critical object, scene and scenario building tools at the javascript level that allows for a more streamlined creation process.
 It's basically a scripting system and JSON structured data library with various UX add-ons built for the A-Frame XR renderer in addition to unifying the 3D/VR/AR controls to all devices.
 It is being released under the MIT license for all to use and hopefully will help with the adoption of the Web XR ecosystem.